muhafidz-ahmad/fruits-classification-tensorflow-lite/README.md

-# simple-android-app-fruits-classification
+# fruits-classification-tensorflow-lite
-Build and deploy TensorFlow model that trained using dataset from Kaggle into android app in TF-Lite format.
+Build and deploy TensorFlow model that trained using dataset from Kaggle into TF-Lite format.